WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 <br>

 > 5. Do any of the cases share a household?
-Taking into account the incubation period for cholera (a few hours to five days), does the data support intra-household transmission?
+Taking into account the incubation period for S. sonnei (a few hours to five days), does the data support intra-household transmission?

 # Resources